-Nostalgia Tripping: 1 Spadina Crescent
+The peculiar history of 1 Spadina Crescent

 The imposing Victorian structure located on a circular lot just north of Spadina Avenue and College Streets quietly sits in the shadows of much taller downtown structures, but in late nineteenth-century Toronto, it was an easily recognizable landmark, even from a distance.

 For some time, 1 Spadina Crescent has been part of U of T's lore, owing much of its eerie reputation to the Gothic Revival style that it possesses, as well as an unsolved murder and an accident back in 2009, in which a young ghost hunter perished after having fallen from the roof.

 According to Larry Wayne Richards's University of Toronto: An Architectural Tour, the building was designed by the architectural firm of Smith and Gemmell and erected in 1875 in order to house the Presbyterian School of Knox College.

 It's not hard to imagine that their time there was anything but pleasant, arriving from the horrors of the trenches to an aging, intimidating structure, which seemed to be in the centre of the city, but that kept them isolated while they convalesced.
 Amelia Earhart, who unsuccessfully attempted an around-the-world flight in 1937, was employed in the diet kitchen of the institution.

 Along with a group of businessmen, he proposed to demolish the existing building and erect a 1,600-seat stadium, modelled after the Olympic Arena in Detroit.
 However, this proposal was never implemented and Smythe instead built Maple Leaf Gardens at Church and Carlton Streets.

-In 1943, the structure was sold to Connaught Laboratories, one of the first of large-scale suppliers of insulin.
-In 1972, the building came into the hands of U of T, and since then has contained the Department of Ophthalmology, the Eye Bank of Canada, the Department of Anthropology, and the Department of Art.
+In 1943, the structure was sold to Connaught Laboratories, one of the first large-scale suppliers of insulin.
+In 1972, the building came into the hands of U of T, and then contained the Department of Ophthalmology, the Eye Bank of Canada, the Department of Anthropology, and the Department of Art.

 In 2005, W. Bernard Herman, an alumnus who graduated in 1932, donated $1 million in order to restore the entrance and the grand staircase, which will be named the Sharon and Bernard Herman Lobby.